arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 expect(events).to eq([event0, event1])
 ```

-Now imagine that somewhere in the implementation of `#publish_event` methods there are lines such as:
+Now imagine that somewhere in the implementation of `#publish_event` method there are lines such as:

 ```ruby
 position = read_last_position || -1